KalawelaLo/GameDevWebGL/README.md

 the top left of the WebGL Canvas.

-Only other noteable feature is that **mousedown** and **mouseup** also have what type of mouse click it was.
+Only other noteable feature is that **mousedown** and **mouseup** also have what type of mouse click it was called **mBtn**

 - 1 -> left
 - 2 -> middle
 - 3 -> right

-#### Audio
+### Audio
+These events can be located in _AudioManager_ in **gameAudion.js**.

 These are the types of audio events so far
 - trackpause
 - trackplay
 - trackblock
 - trackqueue

-All tracks events contain a track object under **track** , trackblock also has the reason it is blocked.
+All tracks events contain a track object under **track**.
+The event **trackblock** also has the reason it is blocked under **reason**.

 ## So Far...
 I currently got IO working for the 2d GameEngine or Game.
-I want to refactor some stuff and move IO into their own dedicated file.

 I have decided because we want the system to be non-blocking that we will need to make an **eventQueue** feel free to make as many events as you like.
 Currently, we need to figure out the rendering process.
+Certain functions with **while** loops will need to be planned in a way that doe not "block" events.

 I started to work on the audio.
 I have conceptualized **track** objects.
-You can initialize audio then afterward use it as a factory to create tracks.
-They are still a _work in progress_.
+You can initialize the audio through a manager class **AudioManager**.
+It uses getTrack to setup a track to be used for audio.
+They are still a big _work in progress_.
+Lots of testing will need to be done to check tracks playing at the same time (collisions) and things sharing tracks effeciently (for performance).

 The track object have a few components:
 - elem: a link to the element on the DOM, you can insight play/pause directly on this
 - track: Information about the track, can be used to create complicated sounds